 Digital Pedagogy & Scholarship at Bucknell is a ten-member team with diverse educational backgrounds and interests.
-Among our team members are four Ph.Ds, a professional photographer, a former prep school teacher turned technologist, a GIS practitioner for a nonprofit, a former vice president at HBO, an actor and Americorp and Peace corp volunteers.
+Among our team members are three Ph.Ds, a professional photographer, a former prep school teacher turned technologist, a GIS practitioner for a nonprofit, a former vice president at HBO, and an expert in citizen science.
 Digital Pedagogy & Scholarship is part of Library & Information Technology and housed in Bertrand Library, the heart of academic life on campus.

 Mission: To partner with faculty to drive the effective integration of technology to enhance teaching, learning and research.